Bernoulli process

 Binomial PMF:

-• If is the success event, then , and is the probability of failure.
+- If is the success event, then is the success probability, and is the failure probability.

 Geometric variable